Leonardpepa/Distributed-Systems/lab1/Server_ATM/README.md

 # How to run
 * First build the images and the containers
-* Run first the mariadb server
+* Run mariadb server first
 * In the end run the java server

 ## Build MariaDB Server